-We entered into a joint development and commercialization agreement with Stratasys, in April 2023, pursuant to which we agreed to collaborate on the development of a solution to bio-fabrication human tissues and organs, using Stratasys' P3 technology-based bioprinter and our rhCollagen-based bioinks, with the first target being a development of an industrial-scale solution for CollPlant's regenerative breast implants project.
+In April 2023, we entered into a joint development and commercialization agreement with Stratasys pursuant to which we agreed to collaborate on the development of a solution to bio-fabrication human tissues and organs, using Stratasys' P3 technology-based bioprinter and our rhCollagen-based bioinks, with the first target being a development of an industrial-scale solution for CollPlant's regenerative breast implants project.
+In August 2024 we announced the initiation of a pre-clinical study with 200cc commercial-sized regenerative implants printed on a Stratasys Origin® 3D printer.
+We are expecting to have initial results from the study in the first half of 2025.